tomicapretto/etc/lessons/lesson_02.md

 ### Section Recap

 * Simple linear regression is powerful
-    * We added predictors into our predictive model
+    * We added predictors into our model
     * All of this with proper uncertainty quantification
 * Linear fit was terrible
 * EDA is important to ensure the linear approximation applies to the problem at hand